-The ABA Program in the UW College of Education offers both an on campus and a distance education option.
-Both options allow students to complete a Master’s Degree in Special Education as well as the Behavior Analyst Certification Board Verified Course Sequence (VCS) necessary to apply to become a Board Certified Behavior Analyst (BCBA).
+The ABA Program in the UW College of Education offers both an on-campus and an online option.
+Both options allow students to earn a master’s degree in special education and complete the ABA coursework necessary to apply to become a Board Certified Behavior Analyst (BCBA).
 You can view the UW ABA Program Mission Statement here.

 Students who become BCBAs typically work with individuals and caregivers in homes, clinics, and schools to affect socially significant behavior change.
 At the University of Washington, we place great value on the applied nature of ABA, providing ongoing opportunities for students to engage in skill development and collaboration with colleagues in the fields of education and psychology.

-The on-campus program offers a one-year program including completion of the VCS, an Intensive Practicum, and a Master’s Degree in Special Education.
-Students will complete coursework on campus on 3-4 evenings a week.
-At the end of this one-year, full-time graduate program, students will have met all coursework and practicum requirements to apply to sit for the BCBA certification exam.
+The ABA On-Campus Program offers a two-year program that includes ABA coursework, a master’s degree in special education, and a group practicum.
+Students complete coursework on campus 3 evenings a week.
+At the end of this two-year, full-time graduate program, students will have met the coursework and degree requirements necessary to apply to sit for the *BCBA certification exam.

 *Go to the BACB website to learn more about BCBA certification.

 The ABA Online Program is designed for working professionals and students that prefer to take classes online or are limited in their ability to attend classes in person.
 Students complete the ABA coursework with an option to earn a Master's Degree in Special Education through additional coursework.
 Our online program offers courses as close as you can get to being in a real classroom by utilizing state of the art online technology that maximizes opportunities for high-quality, real-time participation with instructors and peers.
 Complete supervision packages with university-affiliated BCBAs are available for a limited number of online students.